zixianggao845-source/PETDET_test/README.md

 /FullDataSet/
 ```

-then the parent folder is `/data/HRSC2016`.
+then the parent folder is /data/HRSC2016.

-3. Save that parent folder path in `HRSC_ROOT`.
+3. Save that parent folder path in HRSC_ROOT.

 ```bash
 export HRSC_ROOT=/data/HRSC2016